nyu-cs2590/fall2024/_staffers/akshita.md

 photo: akshitha.jpg
 ---

-Office hour: Tuesday 3-4 pm (CDS or Zoom)
+Office hour: Tuesday 3:00pm to 4:00pm (In person at CDS 502 or Zoom)